Scottish Widows: History

+In July 2021 Lloyds Banking Group announced its intention to acquire Embark Group, a fast-growing investment and retirement platform business.
+Following the deal, the Embark Platform was rebranded as the Scottish Widows Platform and the business announced significant investment plans to make improvements to payment functionality, charging capability and new investment solutions for financial advisers.

-Emblems
+Emblems and advertising

 In 1818, Scottish Widows adopted an emblem created by William Home Lizars, which features the Roman goddess Ceres (Plenty) holding a cornucopia and accompanied by cherubs.
 A tombstone is seen on her left and a widow kneels on her right with her daughters.
 This imagery represented the company's goal to support female dependants facing financial loss.
 The emblem was not only used as the company arms, but also in its policy documents.

-In 1832, Sir Johns Steell was inspired by the 1818 emblem to sculpture figures of a widow, her children, and Ceres into the ornamentation of the company's building in 5 St Andrew Square.
+In 1832, Sir John Steell was inspired by the 1818 emblem to sculpture figures of a widow, her children, and Ceres into the ornamentation of the company's building in 5 St Andrew Square.

 The emblem on the cover of the 1914 Scottish Widows annual report was designed by Walter Crane in 1888.
 It featured Perseus and Pegasus, a symbol of immortality.

-Sponsorships

-Scottish Widows was the Official Pensions and Investment Provider of the London 2012 Olympic and Paralympic Games.
-The company employs athletes Roger Black MBE and Sarah Storey OBE as their Olympic Ambassadors.

-In popular culture

-Scottish Widows is briefly mentioned in Yuval Harari's 2011 book Sapiens: A Brief History of Humankind.
-Harari confuses the present day company with an earlier fund set up half a century earlier by two ministers of the Church of Scotland on behalf of the widows of church ministers.
-Harari rightly credits the original fund as the first of its kind and describes the sequence of events accurately.
-The beneficiaries were, in that sense, Scottish widows.
-But there is no connection between the earlier fund, officially known as the Scottish Ministers' Widows Fund, and the present day Company.
-The original fund finally closed in 1993, its work done.